CyVerse-learning-materials/foss/docs/01_intro_open_sci.md

 In response to the Reproducibility Crisis, many researchers, particularly in fields like psychology, have begun to advocate for **preregistration** of studies.

-This involves writing out and publishing your entire research plan, from data collection to analysis and publication, for the sake of avoiding practices like p-hacking or HARKing.
+This involves writing out and publishing your entire research plan, from data collection to analysis and publication, for the sake of avoiding practices like [p-hacking](https://en.wikipedia.org/wiki/Data_dredging) or [HARKing](https://en.wikipedia.org/wiki/HARKing).

 What preregistration also does is make the process of your work more open, including many of the small decisions and tweaks you make to a project that probably wouldn't make it into a manuscript.

-To learn more about preregistration, you can check out the , a project that provides a preregistration platform and other Open Science tools.
+To learn more about preregistration, you can check out the [Open Science Foundation](https://osf.io/), a project that provides a preregistration platform and other Open Science tools.

 As mentioned above, it is worthwhile to think about Open Science not as a set of checkboxes, but rather a holistic approach to doing science.